rohdma02/VikingWebApp/README.md

 - The `app` directory contains the Flask application code.
   - The `templates` directory contains the HTML templates used for rendering the web pages.
     - The `includes` directory contains reusable HTML components such as the navigation bar and footer.
-  - The `static` directory contains static assets such as CSS stylesheets, images, CSV files, and JavaScript files.
+  - The `static` directory contains static assets such as CSS stylesheets, images, CSV files, and  files.
   - `__init__.py` initializes the Flask app and sets up the necessary configurations.
   - `config.py` contains configuration settings for the application.
-  - `forms.py` defines the forms used in the application.
-  - `models.py` defines the data models used in the application.
-  - `util.py` contains utility functions used in the application.
   - `views.py` defines the routes and handles the requests.
 - `README.md` is the file you are currently reading, providing an overview of the project.
 - `requirements.txt` lists the required Python packages for the project.